Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Conclusion

 With the mathematical foundation laid for surface warping, it was shown that machine learning assisted domain likelihood estimation (the $p(g\!\mid\!\mathbf{c})$ route) can achieve similar performance, and essentially learn the rules from the data without being given the expert knowledge or guidance that goes into the preparation of the y-chart, $y(\mathbf{c})$.
-Using silhouette scores, this paper highlighted the difficulty of classifying $g$, when the distinction between individual geozones are maintained (a total of $G=46$ classes are involved) compared with geozones aggregation by groups, for instance, in terms of `mineralised' (M) and `hydrated' (H) or `neither' (N).
-In the more challenging $G$-class setting, differences in classification performance were revealed.
-The ML technique mattered --- a 20\% accuracy gap exists between the best (MLP and RandomForest, F score $\sim 68.5\%$) and worst (logistic and na\"{i}ve Bayes, F score $\sim 48.3\%$) performing classifiers whereas for binary classification between dolerite and non-dolerite, the choice mattered little; the F scores only varied from $96.6\%$ to $98.8\%$.
+Using silhouette scores, this paper highlighted the difficulty of classifying $g$, when the distinction between $(G=46)$ individual geozones are maintained, compared with geozone aggregation in terms of `mineralized or hydrated' (M\,$\vee$\,H) and `neither' (N).
+In the more challenging scenario, differences in classification performance were revealed.
+The ML technique mattered.
+A 20\% accuracy gap exists between the best (MLP and RandomForest, $F_1$ score $\sim 68.5\%$) and worst (logistic and na\"{i}ve Bayes, $F_1$ score $\sim 48.3\%$) performing classifiers whereas for binary classification between dolerite and non-dolerite, the choice had only a small effect; the $F_1$ scores only varied from $96.6\%$ to $98.8\%$.
 Fortunately, ML estimators are not used as classifiers per se, rather they are incorporated in the surface warping algorithm as $G$-class geozone probability estimators.